Learning Outcomes

 Key Term: Allowable Expenditure

 Costs that can be deducted when calculating a capital gain.
-These primarily include the acquisition cost, incidental costs of acquisition and disposal, and improvement expenditure.
+These primarily include the acquisition cost, incidental costs of acquisition and disposal, and capital enhancement expenditure reflected in the asset’s state at disposal.

 Incidental Costs of Acquisition and Disposal